Problem · Dubai to US market entry

 Frequently asked.

 Infrastructure firms arriving at US procurement with Gulf-scale track records that do not map to US past-performance categories.
-Industrials entering through US acquisition or subsidiary where the holding-brand register carries at home and reads as opaque in America.
+Industrials entering through US acquisition or subsidiary where the holding-brand register carries at home and lands as opaque in America.
 Cyber firms whose Gulf government references do not stand in for US commercial proof.
-Engineering-commercial firms whose US materials read as technical sheets rather than commercial positioning.
+Engineering-commercial firms whose US materials land as technical sheets rather than commercial positioning.
 The pattern is the same across all four.

 Further on the Dubai corridor.